NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 ..
 ATTENTION::
    Being an Administrator in STIG Manager does not give you the ability to *create* new users or assign them new Roles (Admin, User, Collection Creator, Global Access).
-Creating users and assigning Roles can only be done from the Keycloak Realm Management interface, and you must have the proper permissions in Keycloak to do this.
+Creating users and assigning Roles can only be done from the Keycloak Management Console, and you must have the proper permissions in Keycloak to do this.

 Administrator Menu
 =======================

-Administrators in STIG Manager have access to 4 additional Administration tabs that other users do not.
+Administrators in STIG Manager have access to 4 additional Administration tabs that other users do not, accessible from the Navigation Tree.

 Collections Tab
 ---------------------------